NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 3. Choose Platform - ISC - API in API integration
 4. Describe the problem and environment in the alert description
 5. Choose P1-Critical for the priority

+[^1]: Given the nature of the branch, it could be you’ll have to force
+    push your changes.
+Just double check with your colleagues, if you can, before proceeding.
+Also, even though it should be obvious from the context, you don’t have to open a formal PR if you don’t plan merge it back to `master`.